 Do You Need Certifications Besides RBS To Become a Bartender in California?

-The RBS certification is the only certification required by law in California for anyone serving and handling alcohol.
+The RBS certification used to be the only certification required by law in California for anyone serving and handling alcohol.

 It’s important to note that it depends on where you want to work as a bartender or server.
 You may be required to take additional alcohol awareness training before serving alcohol.